danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

     }

     var body: some View {
-        ScrollViewWithOffset(onScroll: handleOffset) {
+        ScrollViewWithOffsetTracking(onScroll: handleOffset) {
-            // Add your scroll view content here as regular }
+            // Add your scroll content here, e.g. a `LazyVStack` }
     }
 }
 ```

-You can then this offset in any way you like, e.g. to fade in a navigation bar title.
+You can then use this offset in any way you like, e.g. to fade in a navigation bar title.